ygkoumas/typing-game/README.md

 Master touch typing and have fun

 ## How to install
-0. Install python (if it is not already intalled).
+0. Install python (if it is not already installed).
 1. Install readchar python package:
 ```
   $ pip install readchar